MacDiarmid Institute for Advanced Materials and Nanotechnology: Background

 The second bid, put forward by Paul Callaghan and Jeff Tallon at Victoria University of Wellington, was titled "The MacDiarmid Institute for Advanced Materials".
 At a meeting at the Curator's House restaurant in Christchurch in 2001 the two groups agreed to join forces and put forward a joint proposal, drawn out out on a table napkin, for the "MacDiarmid Institute for Advanced Materials and Nanotechnology Research", named at the insistence of Callaghan after Alan MacDiarmid, a New Zealander who had won the Nobel Prize in Chemistry in 2000.
 Callaghan representing Victoria University was to lead the CoRE, and Richard Blaikie from UC was to be deputy director.

 The bid was successful, and the MacDiarmid Institute was formed on 1 July 2002, as a collaboration between Victoria University, the University of Canterbury, the University of Otago, Massey University, GNS Science, and Industrial Research Ltd; later Callaghan Innovation and the University of Auckland were included.
+It is housed in the School of Chemical and Physical Sciences of Victoria University.

+Although living in Philadelphia, MacDiarmid was a strong supporter of the institute named after him: he adopted a mentoring role and regularly visited the Institute with his wife Gayl Gentile.
+The day he died, on 7 February 2007, he was due to fly to New Zealand to attend the MacDiarmid Institute's third Advanced Materials and Nanotechnology conference.

+Governance and funding

+Staff of the MacDiarmid Institute at the 2025 Annual Symposium.
+Back row: Kirsty Doyle, Kevin Sheehy, Gabrielle Holmes, Anna Garden, Vanessa Young.
+Front row: Pauline Harris, Rosie Wayte, Nicola Gaston, and Natalie Plank.

+The first five Centres of Research Excellence shared an initial $60m fund between them: a one-off capital expenditure of $20m, and $40.6m over four years.
+In 2009 the MacDiarmid Institute received an anonymous bequest of $1 million to support postgraduate research into nanotechnology.